Introduction

 Building upmpdcli on Linux

-For building from source, you will need a C++ compiler with full C++11 support, and the development packages for the supporting libraries: libcurl, libmicrohttpd, libmpdclient, and libexpat.
+For building from source, you will need a C++ compiler with C++17 support, and the development packages for the supporting libraries: libcurl, libmicrohttpd, libmpdclient, and possibly expat, depending on configuration options.

 Also the Python modules for streaming service support use the python3-requests package, so you may need to install it (it is only needed at run time).

-If you are using the source from the git repository, you will also need the autoconf, automake, libtool trio.
+If you are using the source from the git repository, and if you extract an older tag you will also need the autoconf, automake, libtool trio.
 Use the autogen.sh script to set things up.

 or download the release tar files from the the upmpdcli download page